dorienh/jesse/README.md

   - Simple 2 layer FC
   - Wavenet (will need bigger input window, please document how to do this, this will be for minute data when I have it)

-- Add training/evaluation function with plot
+- Add training/evaluation function with loss/accuracy plot for training, validaton, and test set
-- Normalize data (min max scaler) per file
+- Output confusion matrix for test set
+- function to save / load model and predict based on small input dataframe (m rows)

 - batchnorm for training
 - Provide function to get prediction with easy instruction on how the input looks like (last m rows of the csv), output is Btm/Top with probability percentage or CE value.